I have written about buying non-toxic rugs for the playroom.

 So just a bit about the company and the bookshelves.

 ECR4Kids mainly sells to daycare and schools.
 Solid wood is important there because of the wear and tear on toys and furniture.
 However the kinds of products that they manufacture can find a perfect home in any family that is looking for a less toxic alternative that can house many more books than the mainstream bookcases.

-Two styles of bookcases that appealed to me and I thought were worth writing about are
+Two styles of front facing bookshelves that appealed to me and I thought were worth writing about are:

 Mobile Book Cart (solid wood, Greenguard certified)

 Both have their own place, but still serve a similar purpose.

 is a more expensive version since it’s made of solid wood.
 That not only ensures that it doesn’t emit any toxic gases for 20 years, but also helps with the life of the product for families with more than one kid.
 It is slightly smaller and fits fewer books in the front facing position, however it has deep top pockets for book storage and a whole back that doubles as storage as well.

 The back storage can be used for toys or out of season books.
 That’s where we store our holiday books: Christmas, Easter, Halloween, and pull them out when needed.
 The top section is used for books out of rotation and then regularly I switch some of the books out.
 You can see the size of this front facing bookshelf is pretty impressive, considering Lexi’s height in the photos is 38″, however despite the heavy solid wood, it is completely portable.
 It sits on wheels and can be pushed around if needed, which can be a very useful feature.